 PSHE (Personal, Social, and Health Education)

 PSHE is taught usually weekly through circle time and taught PSHE lessons.
 The children develop their communication skills and learn about themselves and their relationships at school, home and as part of a wider community.
 They explore what it means to be healthy in both body and mind.
-This term, Darwin will explore the theme of ‘Ready, Steady, Go’ by:
+In terms 5 and 6, Darwin will explore the theme of ‘Health and Wellbeing’ by:

 Art and Design

-- How to rotate and repeat shapes to create different effects.
+- How to create different effects using print.

 R.E.
 (Religious Education)

 The children are taught R.E. through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular religion or theme.
 Over the course of the year, children learn about religions, as well as learning from religions; making links between their own experiences and ideas.
-This term the children will explore their knowledge, skills and understanding of Hinduism by:
+This term the children will explore their knowledge, skills and understanding of Christianity.
+They will: